Shimeon24/Shimeon24/README.md

 - 👋 Hi, I’m @Shimeon24
-- 👀 I’m interested in Computer Science
+- 👀 I’m interested in Computer systems and technology
 - 🌱 I’m currently learning Coding and learning which language i am good at.
 - 💞️ I’m looking to collaborate ond learnign how to code better
 - 📫 How to reach me Shimeonwilliams@gmail.com